Minor in possession

 Can I get a restricted license while my license is revoked?

-No, you cannot be issued any type of driver license or instruction permit while your license is revoked for minor in possession.
+No, you can't be issued any type of driver license or instruction permit while your license is revoked for minor in possession.

 Can I contest or appeal the revocation?